 On the same date that people in these European countries celebrate St. Stephen's Day, several nations of the British Commonwealth observe a public holiday known as Boxing Day.
 This holday has nothing to do with boxing, but a lot to do with boxes - gift boxes, that is - both in the past as well as today.

 There are many stories about how the name of this holiday came about, but as Snopes.com has observed, one thing all the tales have in common is that in the bygone days of the British Empire, "equals exchanged gifts on Christmas Day, but lessers (be they tradespeople, employees, servants, serfs, or the generic 'poor') received their 'boxes' on the day after."
 To put it simply, it was the day when folks on one end of the social scale received money or gifts from people on the other end.

 Today Boxing Day is celebrated in the UK, Australia, Canada, New Zealand and South Africa.
+(In 1994, the South African government renamed the holiday the Day of Goodwill.)
 For sports enthusiasts it is an occasion to watch one of the special soccer, cricket or ice hockey matches of the day.
 For bargain hunters it can be a day of intense shopping at after-Christmas sales, since in some places stores are open, despite it being a major holiday.
 Shops open early, some as early as 5am, and long lines are not unusual outside, along with shoulder to shoulder crowds inside after the doors have opened.